pygfx/wgpu-py/README.md

 The library ships with Rust binaries for Windows, MacOS and Linux.
 If you want to use a custom build instead, you can set the environment variable `WGPU_LIB_PATH`.

+## Platform requirements

+Under the hood, `wgpu` runs on Vulkan or Metal, and eventually also DX12 or OpenGL.

+On Windows 10, things should just work.
+On older Windows versions you may need to install the Vulkan drivers (or wait for the DX12 backend to become more mature).

+On Linux, it's advisable to install the proprietary drivers of your GPU (if you have a dedicated GPU).
+You may need to `apt install mesa-vulkan-drivers`.
+Note that on Linux, the `tk` canvas does not work.
+Wayland currently only works with the GLFW canvas (and is unstable).

+On OS X you need at least OSX 10.13 (High Sierra) to have Vulkan support.
+At the moment, we've not implemented drawing to a window yet (see #29).

 ## Usage